ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 # Law, Policy & Regulations
 *(Most recent first)*

-**Governments today are taking legitimate emergency measures to track & manage public health, in particular in this #COVID19 crisis.
+**Governments today are taking legitimate emergency measures to track and manage public health, in particular in the #COVID19 crisis.
 We need to balance this public good vs. risks of loss of human rights in the future.
 We can do this!**

 * McDonald, Sean (2020, March 30).
 The Digital Response to the Outbreak of COVID-19 [#Opinion, Centre for International Governance Innovation].
   * Retrieved from https://www.cigionline.org/articles/digital-response-outbreak-covid-19.